 3.2 The Ombudsperson reports directly to the President of the University and the President of the MSU and is otherwise independent of all existing administrative structures.

-3.3 A Management Committee composed of the Associate Vice-President (Student Affairs) and the VP Education of the MSU shall assist the Ombudsperson in the day-to-day operation of the Office.
+3.3 The Ombudsperson is supported by an Advisory Committee with the purpose of advising on and assisting in fulfilling the mandate of the Office.

+3.4 The Ombudsperson interacts with the University Secretary and the MSU for administrative support purposes (day-to-day operations).

 4. CONFIDENTIALITY

-4.1 The Ombudsperson *shall meet with persons or groups on a confidential basis and shall not intervene without their express written, or e-mail, consent.
+4.1 The Ombudsperson shall meet with persons or groups on a confidential basis and shall not intervene without their written or e-mail consent.
+The provision of proof of consent is not a precondition of the Ombudspersons’ inquiries or investigations.

 4.2 Notwithstanding the foregoing, the Ombudsperson is not required to maintain confidentiality in cases involving the commission of a serious crime or where there is an imminent risk of physical harm or abuse.

 4.3 The Ombudsperson shall ensure the confidentiality of all records maintained in the Ombuds Office and shall develop a suitable record retention policy.

-4.4 The Ombudsperson shall not be required to give evidence before a University tribunal about anything that he/she may have learned in the exercise of his/her duty.
-The University will endeavour to protect the Ombudsperson from subpoena by others, both inside and outside the University.
+4.4 The Ombudsperson shall not be required to give evidence before a University tribunal about anything that they may have learned in the exercise of their duty.
+The University will endeavour to protect the Ombudsperson from subpoena by others both inside and outside the University.

 5. JURISDICTION

-5.1 Who may bring concerns to the Office The Ombuds Office may receive any University-related inquiry or concern from any member of the
+5.1 Who may bring concerns to the Office:

-*The word “Ombudsperson” as used in these Terms of Reference, is intended to cover not only the Ombudsperson, but also other staff who may be authorized from time to time to carry out certain functions of the Office.
-University community, including all faculty, staff and students.
-From time to time, there may be students in collaborative progammes who are specifically excluded from using the services of the Ombudsperson.
-At the Ombudsperson’s discretion, concerns may also be received from former students and previously employed staff and faculty in respect of matters arising out of their former student status or University employment.
-Concerns may also be received, at the discretion of the Ombudsperson, from University applicants whether accepted or not at the time of the initial contact.
+The Ombuds Office may receive any student-related inquiry or concern regarding the University and/or a student association (MSU, GSA, MAPS) from any McMaster student, staff or faculty member.
+At the Ombudsperson’s discretion, concerns may also be received from former students in respect of matters arising out of their former student status and from University applicants whether accepted or not at the time of the initial contact.

+McMaster faculty or staff may bring student-related issues to the Ombuds Office

 5.2 Protection from Reprisals

-Any member of the University community has the right to seek the assistance of the Ombuds Office without reprisal or threat of reprisal from any other University member or Office.
+Members of the university community have the right to seek the assistance of the Ombuds Office in relation to student matters without reprisal or threat of reprisal from any other University member or Office.
 Any individual or body found to make such reprisals or threats will be subject to disciplinary action.

 5.3 Initiate Investigations

-The Ombudsperson may initiate investigations on his/her own initiative as provided in Section 6.4.
+The Ombudsperson may initiate inquiries or investigations on their own initiative as provided in Section 6.4.

 5.4 Collective Agreements